weiwenzhou/Chess/README.md

 # Bugs/Limitations
 - Checkmate is not functional: game ends by killing the enemy king or running out of time
 - Cancelling a save/load will close the entire window
+- Saving into an existing, non-empty txt file will cause an arrow, as save overwrite as opposed to rewrites

 # **Testing**
 Load these files to test certain features: